Anyone who was denied coverage for proton beam radiation therapy for the treatment of prostate cancer.

 Why Are Health Insurance Companies Denying Coverage for Proton Therapy?

-It is believed that companies are denying coverage for proton beam radiation therapy because, on average, it’s significantly more expensive than intensity modulated radiotherapy.
+It is believed patients are being denied coverage for proton beam radiation therapy because, on average, it’s significantly more expensive than intensity modulated radiotherapy.

-The companies are claiming that proton therapy is excluded under policyholders’ coverage because it’s “experimental,” “investigative,” or “unproven” even though it has been a well-accepted method of treatment for more than 30 years.
+Some patients are being told that proton therapy is excluded under policyholders’ coverage because it’s “experimental,” “investigative,” or “unproven” even though it has been a well-accepted method of treatment for more than 30 years.

 In 1988, the FDA approved proton beam radiation therapy for the treatment of prostate cancer and many detailed peer-reviewed studies since then have validated its safety and efficacy.
 Further, many oncologists recommend proton therapy over traditional intensity modulated radiotherapy because it is more effective, does less damage to healthy tissues and organs, and has fewer complications.
 Proton therapy is even covered under Medicare as a safe and effective treatment for prostate cancer.
-Still, some companies continue to ignore this information and even go so far as to disregard letters from patients’ doctors regarding the efficacy and necessity of the treatment.
+Still, some companies may be ignoring this information and even go so far as to disregard letters from patients’ doctors regarding the efficacy and necessity of the treatment.

 United Healthcare Sued Over Proton Therapy Denials